-In this 2019 report the non-white ethnic category is replaced by BAME, a more current abbreviation for Black, Asian and other minor ethnic groups.
+In this 2021 report the non-white ethnic category is coded as BAME, and although not a perfect categorisation this is a widely used abbreviation for Black, Asian and other minor ethnic groups.

-The graphs on the following pages show the percentage of passing candidates by gender and ethnicity for UK and International graduates and also for those training in the UK and elsewhere for all three parts of the MRCP (UK) and the Specialty Certificate Examinations (SCE) during 2019.
+The graphs on the following pages show the percentage of passing candidates by gender and ethnicity for UK and International graduates and also for those training in the UK and elsewhere for all three parts of the MRCP (UK) and the Specialty Certificate Examinations (SCE) during 2021.
+All UK and international centres were taken into account.